 - Handheld milk frother

 Makes whipped cream in small batches in seconds.
-I use this to froth milk for tea lattes too.

 How to Make Thai Tea Frappuccino